Test 5G Microwaves on Heat-Sensitive People:

 Grains are an important traditional food throughout the world, as a source of complex carbohydrates.
 Grains are also a good source of methionine, but a poor source of lysine.
 Methionine must be paired with lysine to form a complete protein, so typically grains have been paired with legumes, which are higher in lysine than grains.
 However, grains, as well as some legumes, are also very high in arginine.

 Rye is the grain with the lowest amount of arginine, plus it can be made into sourdough bread, in which lactobacteria remove more arginine than baker's yeast.
 Sourdough rye bread is the bread of choice in traditional cuisines of most of northern Europe and Russia.
 Oatmeal, quinoa, and buckwheat are a little higher in arginine than rye, while the grains highest in excess arginine include wheat, rice, and cornmeal.
-However, corn tortillas and hominy (which, unlike plain cornmeal, are processed for more nutrients) have little excess arginine.
+However, traditional corn tortillas and hominy (which, unlike plain cornmeal, are processed for more nutrients) have little excess arginine.

 Vitamin C and lysine form the structure for collagen, including the arterial wall, which develops lesions in heart disease.
-In addition, the formation of carnitine from lysine and methionine requires vitamin C. Linus Pauling had "rapid results" when his heart patients took vitamin C and lysine, and many others have reported similar results.2,7 Also, vitamin C activates arginase, which breaks down arginine.
+In addition, the formation of carnitine from lysine and methionine requires vitamin C. Linus Pauling had "rapid results" for angina when his heart patients took vitamin C and lysine, and many others have reported similar results.2,7 Also, vitamin C activates arginase, which breaks down arginine.

 Vitamin B is essential for the actions of lysine in the body, and a deficiency depletes lysine.
 For example, B vitamins help us deal with stress and stress raises cortisol, which depletes lysine.
 B1 is needed for energy production from carbohydrates, and a deficiency causes metabolic acidosis, anorexia, inflexibility, irritability, excessive emotions, and muscle weakness.
 B1 is depleted with sugar, refined flour, coffee, tea, alcohol-especially wine, sulfites in ozone/smog and many processed foods, and mental and physical stress.
 As a result, B1 deficiency is "widespread."23 Pork, the principle traditional meat of Northern Europe, and the most popular meat worldwide, is by far the best source of B1.